SpectralSequences/sseq/README.md

 testing purposes.
 It also comes with a CLI interface for defining Steenrod modules, which may be used "in production".

-There are two further sub-crates.
+There are three further sub-crates.

 ## ext-websocket
 This is what you should use in general.